Kenneth C. Martis: Contributions to Political Geography

 In 1989 the second book in his series of political atlases was published, The Historical Atlas of Political Parties in the United States Congress: 1789-1989.
 The atlas was the first in American history to map all congressional elections for every state and district and identify the political party affiliation of every person elected to Congress from 1788.
 The Library Journal designated the political party atlas as one of the Best Reference Books of 1989 and College and Research Libraries named it a Selected Reference Book of 1989-90.
 The Library of Congress selected the political cartography from this work as the centerpiece of its main exhibition "Tides of Party Politics: Two Centuries of Congressional Elections" celebrating of the 1989 bicentennial of the United States Congress.
 The data developed for this work is now considered the standard source of political party affiliation of members of Congress by the official Biographical Directory of the United States Congress.
-In 2013 an article in Real Clear Politics selected the political party atlas as one of the 15 most influential/indispensable books on the subject of American election analysis (ranked #10).The Eightieth Congress illustration is an example of the election maps found in The Historical Atlas of Political Parties in the United States Congress: 1789-1989.
+In 2013 an article in Real Clear Politics selected the political party atlas as one of the 15 most influential/indispensable books on the subject of American election analysis (ranked #10).
+In 2023, the American Association of Geographers published a Member Profile telling the story of the genesis of examining the political geography of Congress.
+Also in 2023, Humanities magazine published the article "Red Map, Blue Map" discussing the origin and compilation of the district and party atlases.
+Both reference books have been used as a legal "Authority" including cases before the United States Supreme Court.

+The Eightieth Congress illustration is an example of the election maps found in The Historical Atlas of Political Parties in the United States Congress: 1789-1989.
 In the atlas there are one hundred large national four-color district election maps for the House of Representatives, and one hundred smaller state election maps for the Senate, for each of the first one hundred congresses.
 The maps are based upon the results tabulated on the regular Election Day.
 The Eightieth Congress (1947-1949) was a midterm election, with voting taking place on November 5, 1946 (Maine September 9, 1946).
 On the large House map blue indicates districts electing a Republican and red designates districts electing a Democrat.
 Insert maps are used to illustrate the results in very small districts in densely populated urban areas.
 The atlas identifies and maps all third party members elected to Congress in American history.
-In the Eightieth House one third party representative was elected, an American-Labor Party candidate from the 18th District of New York.
+In the Eightieth House one third party representative was elected, an American Labor Party candidate from the 18th District of New York.
 The percentage pie chart on the lower right gives a visual view and specific numbers for the partisan divide in each House.
 The map and pie chart on the lower left show the geographical pattern and partisan make-up of the Senate.
 The blue states have two Republican senators, red states two Democrats, and striped states one each.
 On the page opposite of the map page is a state by state list of all who served in the House and Senate, including replacements by special election or appointment, with their proper state and congressional district number and party affiliation (note in the Eightieth House illustration two representatives from both Arizona and New Mexico were not elected from districts but on a General Ticket, that is, statewide).
 The atlas facilitates comparisons with the previous Seventy-ninth Congress, and subsequent Eighty-first Congress, and all other congresses, in both geographic pattern and partisan divide.
 The geographical pattern shown for the Eightieth Congress is a classic post-Civil War regional division of the solid Democratic South and solid Republican North, with some Democrats elected from large urban areas.